- 18 September 2024 – restraint order granted

 The restraint order prohibits NuGrow from receiving odorous waste if the milestones in the order are not met.
 The restraint order only requires the infrastructure to be built by NuGrow if it wishes to continue receiving and processing odorous waste at the site.
 NuGrow maintains the option to cease receiving odorous waste at any stage, in which case the infrastructure is not required.

 The requirements of the restraint order set by the Court are final.
-If infrastructure is not built and operational within the required timeframes, NuGrow must stop receiving odorous waste.
+If infrastructure is not built and operational within the required timeframes, NuGrow must stop receiving odorous waste or in will be in non-compliance with the order.

 What will stop NuGrow seeking extensions to the timeframes?

-As a part of the mediated court process, NuGrow agreed to the timeframes set within the order that contemplate approval processes and construction timeframes.
-In the event that NuGrow is unable to build the necessary infrastructure within the timeframe it must immediately cease receipt of odorous waste.
+NuGrow agreed to the timeframes set within the order that contemplate approval processes and construction timeframes.
+In the event that NuGrow is unable to build the necessary infrastructure within the timeframe, it must immediately cease receipt of odorous waste.

 If NuGrow wishes to change the requirements of the order, it must seek an amendment through the Court.
-The department does not have the authority to change the requirements of the order, and the department has been very clear with NuGrow that it would strongly oppose any future application to extend the timeframes.
+The department does not have the authority to change the requirements of the order.

 Under the restraint order, NuGrow forfeits its ability to receive and process odorous waste if it doesn’t upgrade its facility or fails to meet the timeframes for actions stipulated in the order.

-As a result of legislative changes to strengthen requirements for composting facilities made in July 2024, it is also unlawful for waste transporters to take odorous waste to a site that is not authorised to accept it (s.93A of the Environmental Protection Regulation 2019).
+In addition, as a result of legislative changes to strengthen requirements for composting facilities made in July 2024, it is unlawful for waste transporters to take odorous waste to a site that is not authorised to accept it (section 93A of the Environmental Protection Regulation 2019).

 What is odorous waste?